Volmarg/personal-management-system/README.md

 </ul>

 <p>
 	I mean for real.
 Just <b>Chrome</b>.
 I know about bug with copying password in Firefox for example.
 But I just do everything in Chrome so I'm not really planning to check that on other browsers.
+And before You ask why I only support chrome - I don't do it because of "chrome is the best" or anything like that, I just use that browser for 98% of time and that's just it.
 </p>

 <hr>